 - you have symptoms of hepatitis A – a blood test can usually confirm whether you have the infection

-- you might have been exposed to the hepatitis A virus recently but you don't have any symptoms – treatment given early on may be able to stop the infection developing
+- you might have been exposed to the hepatitis A virus recently but you do not have any symptoms – treatment given early on may be able to stop the infection developing

-Although hepatitis A isn't usually serious, it's important to get a proper diagnosis to rule out more serious conditions with similar symptoms, such as hepatitis C or cirrhosis (scarring of the liver).
+Although hepatitis A is not usually serious, it's important to see your GP so they can rule out more serious conditions with similar symptoms, such as hepatitis C or scarring of ther liver (cirrhosis).

-It may also be necessary to test your friends, family and any sexual partners, in case you've spread the infection to them.
+It may also be necessary to test your friends, family and any sexual partners in case you have spread the infection to them.

 How you can get hepatitis A